NickCiliak/slightly-theme/readme.txt

 == Screenshots ==

-1. An example of the Slighly front page.
+1. An example of the Slightly front page.

 == Changelog ==